There are hundreds of businesses, large and small in the catering industry, looking after our culinary needs.

 There are a huge number of catering tenders available as this is a service regularly outsourced by many organisations, e.g. schools, hospitals, care homes, festivals, airports, exhibitions, councils, offices, the armed forces.
 However, if your business is focussed on supplying sandwiches, you don’t want to waste time and resources tendering for a contract for fruit and veg deliveries.

 So firstly you need to find a catering tender that applies to your business.
-All UK public sector tender opportunities, depending on their value, must be published either on the Official Journal of the EU (OJEU) website or the UK government website Contracts Finder.
+All UK public sector tender opportunities, depending on their value, must be published either on the Find a Tender or Contracts Finder.
 You can search these databases using key words to find a tender appropriate to your business.

 Once you’ve found that perfect tender (it’s only a matter of time!), what do you need to consider and how best should you answer the tender questions?

 Check how the tender is structured.
 Is it split into different lots or are all the catering products and services grouped together?
 If the latter, be sure you can deliver all of the requirements.
 This is a good opportunity to demonstrate to the buyer how you will achieve excellent volume efficiencies to save them money.
 If they award the whole contract to you, how much will they save?
 Can you offer some added value incentives?
 Correspondingly, if you’re bidding for an individual lot, how will your business deliver better value than a bigger catering company capable of delivering all requirements?

 You need to understand exactly what the buyer is looking for and whether you are able to meet all their requirements.
 If you or your products don’t have some of the accreditations, e.g. Red Tractor, MSC, Soil Association, Red Lion, Fair Trade, is this something you should be looking to change or invest in so you can tender for future similar opportunities?
 Check carefully whether having the accreditation is an absolute pass/fail, or whether there is opportunity to explain an alternative.